|Title:||IP Address Manipulation Library for the Python Standard Library|

 The main differences between ipaddr and ipaddress are:

-* The factory functions in ipaddress were renamed to disambiguate
+- The factory functions in ipaddress were renamed to disambiguate them from classes.

 Relevant messages on python-dev:

 The ipaddr module defines a total of 6 new public classes, 3 for manipulating IPv4 objects and 3 for manipulating IPv6 objects.
 The classes are as follows:

 - IPv4Address/IPv6Address - These define individual addresses, for example the IPv4 address returned by an A record query for www.google.com (188.8.131.52) or the IPv6 address returned by a AAAA record query for ipv6.google.com (2001:4860:4001:801::1011).